The Leading 5G IoT Use Cases

-IoT Analytics’ estimates the global installed base of 5G connected devices to reach 1.2B by 2025.
+IoT Analytics’ estimates the global installed base of 5G connected devices (both IoT and non-IoT) to reach 1.2B by 2025.
 The study, published in August 2019, also includes a 5G connectivity project database (20+ case studies), vendor list (120+ vendors) and market model data (29 tables) in Excel format.

 A sample of the report and the database can be downloaded here.